woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 ###############

 You have seen a similar plot before in the EKF project.
 We see here a bicycle that is first driving straight and then turning into a circle.
 The path of the bicycle is shown in blue.
-The green line is the sequence of all measurements we receive both from LiDAR and radar.
+The green line is the sequence of all measurements we receive both from LIDAR and RADAR.
 As before, these measurements are quite noisy.
 The orange dots are the estimation resource of the UKF fusing laser and radar measurements.
 Remember, the linear process model in the last project had problems following the turn.
 The CTR model we're using this time follows the turn quite nicely, and still provides a smooth position estimate.
 You can play around with the process noise values, and make the estimation even smoother.
 Or force it to follow the measurements quicker.
 When you change the process noise values, also make sure to check the consistency of your filter.
 This is how the consistency check of my filter looks like.